 This royal icing recipe is VERY simple but can be changed up slightly if you like.
 Some people like to add just a little bit of lemon juice in place of some of the water to cut the sweetness.
 You could add a small splash of vanilla extract.
 And of course, you are welcome to add food coloring.
 But this basic recipe works well all on its own too.
+Try our Slice and Bake cookies or our festive Candy Cane Cookies if you love a good cookie recipe!
 Happy baking! xo.
 Emma

 Aunt Judy's Sugar Cookies with Royal Icing

 - 2 teaspoons vanilla extract

 - 2 tablespoons meringue powder